DavidGeeraerts/module_system_SysPrep/README.md

 - This will enable and set a blank password for the local administrator account.

-- Computer will reboot to flush the local user profile so it can be deleted, after running APPX process.
+- Computer will reboot to flush the local user profile so it can be deleted.

 :two: Cleanup local user